Zong massacre: Effect on the abolitionist movement

 Granville Sharp campaigned to raise awareness of the massacre, writing letters to newspapers, the Lords Commissioners of Admiralty and the Prime Minister (the Duke of Portland).
 Neither Portland nor the Admiralty sent him a reply.
-Only one London newspaper reported the first Zong trial in March 1783 but it provided details of events.
-The newspaper article in March 1783 was the first public report of the massacre and it was published nearly 18 months after the event.
+Only one London newspaper reported on the first Zong trial, but crucially it was the first public report on what happened and it angered many readers.
+The newspaper article was an anonymously written letter reprinted on 18 March 1783, about 18 months after the trial.
 Little else about the massacre appeared in print before 1787.

 Despite these setbacks, Sharp's efforts did have some success.
 In April 1783, he sent an account of the massacre to William Dillwyn, a Quaker, who had asked to see evidence that was critical of the slave trade.
 The London Yearly Meeting of the Society of Friends decided shortly after to begin campaigning against slavery and a petition signed by 273 Quakers was submitted to parliament in July 1783.
 Sharp also sent letters to Anglican bishops and clergy and to those already sympathetic to the abolitionist cause.

 The immediate effect of the Zong massacre on public opinion was limited, demonstrating—as the historian of abolitionism Seymour Drescher has noted—the challenge that the early abolitionists faced.
 Following Sharp's efforts, the Zong massacre became an important topic in abolitionist literature and the massacre was discussed in works by Thomas Clarkson, Ottobah Cugoano, James Ramsay and John Newton.
 These accounts often omitted the names of the ship and its captain, thereby creating, in the words of Srividhya Swaminathan, "a portrait of abuse that could be mapped onto any ship in the Middle Passage".
 The Zong killings offered a powerful example of the horrors of the slave trade, stimulating the development of the abolitionist movement in Britain, which dramatically expanded in size and influence in the late 1780s.
 In 1787, the Society for the Abolition of the Slave Trade was founded.